-- 25.1d Employees shall be entitled to apply accrued sick leave towards retirement service credit in accordance with PERS rules. - 25.2 Deferred Compensation Plan: All employees are eligible to enroll in the District PERS 457 Deferred Compensation Plan.
-They may have a designated amount withheld, up to the annual eligible amount under the applicable IRS code, pre-tax, from their paycheck based on plan.
-There is no minimum amount required to be eligible to enroll. - 25.3a Group Insurance: All regular employees and probationary employees are eligible to participate in a group insurance benefit program.
-The benefits will be effective the first day of the month following completion of one (1) full month of employment.
-Current District contribution for each employee's medical insurance premium will be in effect and is: up to \$1391 per month, plus eighty (80%) of remaining the employee's premium, with Employees are responsible to pay the remaining twenty (20%) through pre-tax payroll withholding.
-Starting January 1, 2024; The District shall pay up to \$1,400 per month per employee for the employees group insurance premium plus seventy percent (70%) of any remaining premium, based on the premium of the CalPERS Plan selected.
-Employees are responsible to pay the remaining thirty percent (30%) through pre-tax payroll withholding. - 25.3b It is the sole responsibility of the employee to notify the District of any change in status in dependents that may affect insurance, i.e. adding or removing a dependent due to birth, death, marriage, divorce, etc. - 25.3c The major elements of the group insurance program are: - Health Benefits PERS offers several health plans in Shasta County.
+25.3.b.
+The major elements of the group insurance program are:

+- Health Benefits PERS offers several health plans in Shasta County.
 These options are available for District employees during open enrollment period.
-When a retired employee reaches the age of Medi-Care eligibility, they shall change their medical coverage from the regular PERS plan to the Medi-Care supplemental PERS plan. - Dental Benefits No deductible and 100% of Usual, Customary, Reasonable (UCR) for prevention services, \$50 deductible and 80% of UCR up \$1,000 per person per year for regular dental repair expenses.
+When a retired employee reaches the age of Medicare eligibility, they shall change their medical coverage from the regular PERS plan to the Medicare supplemental PERS plan. - Dental Benefits No deductible and 100% of Usual, Customary, Reasonable (UCR) for preventative services, \$50 deductible and 80% of UCR up to \$1,000 per person per year for regular dental repair expenses.
 Special dental expenses are payable at 50% of UCR. - Long Term Disability Insurance After a three-month waiting period, 66 2/3% of the first \$2,250 monthly earnings plus 50% of the next \$1,000 in excess of \$2,250 of an employee's salary integrated with all other income benefits payable to age 65.
-Includes life insurance for each employee equal to one (1) year of salary up to a maximum of \$100,000. - Vision Benefit Program Vision Service Plan B, with a twenty-five dollar (\$25) deductible is available to active employees and their dependents.
-The employee is responsible for the total cost of the plan, payable bi-weekly through pre-tax payroll deduction.
+Includes life insurance for each employee equal to one (1) year of salary up to a maximum of \$100,000. - Vision Benefit Program Vision Service Plan B, with a twenty-five-dollar (\$25) deductible is available to active employees and their dependents.
+The employee is responsible for the total cost of the plan, payable bi-weekly through pre-tax payroll deduction. - 25.3.c.
+The District's contribution toward the group insurance program is described below: - Starting January 1, 2024, The District shall pay up to \$1,400 per month per employee for the employees group insurance premium plus seventy percent (70%) of any remaining premium, based on the premium of the CaIPERS Plan selected.
+Employees are responsible for paying the remaining thirty percent (30%) through pre-tax payroll withholding.